 Money as a feedback

-- Money stop playing a life-providing function and become a means of feedback as income increases.
+Money stops playing a life-providing function and becomes a means of feedback as income increases.

-– some part of income should alterable and connected to results as basic income grows.
+– some parts of income should alterable and connected to results as basic income grows.

-- Basic income can be connected to experience, whole effectiveness or combination of both.
+Basic income can be connected to the experience, whole effectiveness, or a combination of both.

 – should be based on achievements as it sends the right message to the rest of a team.